rixx/books.rixx.de/data/reviews/diane-duane/the-door-into-fire/index.md

 reading the book, and the characters are still very vivid in my mind, which is probably the highest praise I can pay the book.

-Also, because this may impact some of my readers' decision to read the book: This world feels wonderfully archaic in many ways, but it is also very emancipated and queer.
+Also, because this may impact some of my readers' decision to read the book: This world is wonderfully archaic in many ways, but it is also very emancipated and queer.
 The protagonist is in a same-sex relationship, and there are open relationships, discussions of how children are brought up, and all female characters have very much characters, opinions, and arcs of their own.
 The story is not such that I think this needs to be a selling point – it is really